discordjs/guide/guide/slash-commands/autocomplete.md

 The <DocsLink path="class/CommandInteractionOptionResolver?scrollTo=getFocused" /> method returns the currently focused option's value, which can be used to applying filtering to the choices presented.
 For example, to only display options starting with the focused value you can use the `Array#filter()` method, then using `Array#map()`, you can transform the array into an array of <DocsLink path="typedef/ApplicationCommandOptionChoiceData" /> objects.

-The example below shows how this might be applied to a conceptual version of our `guide` command to determine the closest topic to the search input:
+The example below shows how this might be applied to a conceptual version of the `guide` command to determine the closest topic to the search input:

 ```js {4-11}
 client.on('interactionCreate', async interaction => {